luord/luord.github.io/content/Notes/setup.md

 [tailscale](https://tailscale.com/) make it significantly easier nowadays.

 The script is [here](https://github.com/luord/scripts/blob/master/setup.sh).
-It ended up being a handy opportunity to practice my Bash, and it's working pretty well for me.
+It ended up being a handy opportunity to practice my Bash too, and it's working pretty well for a minimalist like me.
 Still, suggestions are welcome!